 Growing up in a family of nine with limited financial resources meant making sacrifices and finding ways to overcome barriers.
 As a young teenager, Justice Guzman worked an evening shift at a drapery factory and held various other jobs throughout her teenage years to help her family make ends meet and save for college.
 All the hard work paid off.

-Justice Guzman self-funded her education at The University of Houston, earned a law degree from South Texas College of Law, partnered with her husband to build a marriage and family, and managed a successful law practice before becoming a judge in 1999.
+Justice Guzman self-funded her education at The University of Houston, earned a law degree from South Texas College of Law Houston, partnered with her husband to build a marriage and family, and managed a successful law practice before becoming a judge in 1999.
 Over the next 22 years, Justice Guzman served at three levels of the Texas judiciary, spending more than half of that time as a justice on the Supreme Court of Texas.

 Her journey from the factory to the courthouse was not an easy one, but it prepared her well for a life in public service.
 She has firsthand experience with the challenges many Texans face every day.